Methane Gas FAQ

 By electrifying everything that can be electrified, Australia could cut its emissions by 80 per cent by 2035, according to credible estimates.

-Replacing dirty methane gas with green hydrogen in our homes would require extremely expensive upgrades to the entire gas network.
-It would also require households to replace existing gas appliances which would not be able to burn hydrogen.
+This is because replacing dirty methane gas with green hydrogen in our homes would require extremely expensive upgrades to the entire gas network.
+It would also require households to replace their existing gas appliances which would not be able to burn hydrogen.

 Hydrogen is also predicted to remain too expensive for household use for an extremely long time.
 Meanwhile electric alternatives cheaper and less polluting to run right now.